avivi28/BearOnBoard/README.md

 # BearOnBoard 🐻🐾

 Purpose:
-- As a map-based social Website 🗺
+- As a map-oriented social Website 🗺
 - Follow the paws(posts) you saved before on map 🐾
 - Hunt the closest bears(spots) with your friends 👩🏻‍🌾
 - Share the bear's location(spots' location) ⚠️